 When the sphincter muscles are not strong enough to pinch the urethra shut when the bladder muscles are tightened, this causes a sudden, strong and uncontrollable urge to urinate.
 This is called incontinence.
 Pressure caused by laughing, sneezing or exercising may trigger urine leaks.

 Problem with the nerves that control the bladder muscles and urethra may also lead to urinary incontinence.
 The urine that leaks can either be a small amount or all at once.

 - Stress incontinence – This is the most common type of incontinence that affects younger women.
 Stress incontinence happens when weak pelvic floor muscles put pressure on the bladder and urethra, making them work harder.
 Everyday actions that use the pelvic floor muscles like laughing, sneezing or exercising can cause urine leaks.
 Sudden movements can also cause urine leaks.

 - Urge incontinence – Urge incontinence is usually characterised by a strong and sudden urge to urinate.
 Some women may feel like they never get to the bathroom fast enough, or wake up several times at night with a strong urge to urinate.
-Women with urge incontinence may also feel the urge to urinate more than eight time a day, but don’t actually have much to urinate once they get to the bathroom.
-Hence, urge incontinence is sometimes called “overactive bladder” and more common in older women.
+Women with urge incontinence may also feel the urge to urinate more than eight times a day, but don’t actually have much to urinate once they get to the bathroom.
+Hence, urge incontinence is sometimes called “overactive bladder” and is more common in older women.